-Are you interested in a Health Hut or workshop for your department, residence hall or club?
-Fill out the outreach request form below and mention the program you are interested in when you submit the form.
-Please keep in mind the following:
+Are you interested in a Health Hut or workshop for your department, residence hall or organization?
+Fill out the well-being outreach request form below and mention the program you are interested in when you submit the form.
+Please keep in mind:

 - So that we can best meet your needs, please fill out this form in its entirety.

-- Be sure to provide 3 dates/times that are three (3) weeks out from the day that you submit the request.
+- Be sure to provide three (3) dates/times that are three (3) weeks out from the day that you submit the request.

-- Once you have submitted a request, a staff member from the Colonial Health Center will follow-up with you.
+- Once you have submitted a request, a staff member will follow-up with you.

 If you have any questions, email [email protected].